 - The file exports a named

 computedFieldsfunction that takes{ nexus }and returns an extension object.
-Naming the function (instead of using an anonymous arrow) gives you a readable name in error stack traces. nexus.extendType({ type: 'Article', definition })appends a new field to the auto-generatedArticletype without replacing or wrapping it.
-The plugin passes anexusreference into the factory so your extension composes with the generated types.- The
+Naming the function (instead of using an anonymous arrow function) gives you a readable name in error stack traces. nexus.extendType({ type: 'Article', definition })adds a new field to the auto-generatedArticletype.
+It does not replace or wrap the type; it adds onto it.
+The plugin hands the factory anexusreference, so the new field lives in the same schema as the generated types.- The

-resolve(parent, args, context)callback receives the Article row and returns whatever the declared field type requires.
-Here it splits the description on whitespace and returns an integer. resolversConfigwithauth: falsetells the Users & Permissions plugin that this field is readable without authentication.
+resolve(parent, args, context)callback receives the Article row asparentand returns the value for the field.
+Here it splits the description on whitespace and returns the count as an integer. resolversConfigwithauth: falsetells the Users & Permissions plugin to let unauthenticated requests read this field.

 Register the factory in the aggregator: